CJuette/interfacelift-wallpaper-changer/README.md

 of the downloaded ones.
 Additionally he can check out the interfacelift-page of the currently selected wallpaper by clicking on it.

+## Requirements

+You will need a working version of Python 3.
+(Not sure if it needs to be greater than 3.5 or something)

+__Mac OSX:__ Make sure you installed the ssl-certificates with Python.

 ## Installation

 In your desired working folder, using your favorite terminal, do: